Associate Professor of Biomedical Engineering Practice

-- 1996, PhD, Biophysics, University California - Los Angeles
+- Doctoral Degree, Biophysics, University of California - Los Angeles

-- 1990, Bachelors, Electrical Engineering, University California - Los Angeles
+- Bachelor's Degree, Electrical Engineering, University of California - Los Angeles

 Dr. Brent Liu earned a Ph.D. degree from the UCLA Biomedical Physics Graduate Program and performed research as a Post Doctorate.
 During his graduate student research at UCLA from 1991 to 1996, Dr. Brent Liu had been involved in various medical image processing and informatics research projects.
 These include the analyses, design, implementation, and evaluation of an automatic image segmentation system based on object-oriented, knowledge base, and database-engineering principles applied to the image segmentation of bones in pediatric hand radiographs.
 Dr. Liu also researched and developed several image-processing applications such as image noise smoothing based on merging cluster of pixels with the aid of statistical information, removal of grid line artifacts in digitized X-ray images using Fourier Analysis filtering.